 As promised, after my other post on stress-free jobs, I have another 10 for you to peruse.
-It is amazing how many jobs empower you to work for yourself and gain a sense of normalcy with a mental health illness.
+It is amazing how many jobs empower you to work for yourself and gain a sense of normalcy when you are after a stress-free lifestyle.

-Now I’m not saying you need to work as a freelancer; you might be too ill.
+Now I’m not saying you need to work as a freelancer; you might find that too stressful.
 But I’m giving you the options available to you if you want to work but cannot work for an employer, like me.

-Have a look though and see if any of these inspire you.
+Have a look through and see if any of these inspire you.

 The 10 Extra Jobs